SenteonLLC/senteonllc.github.io/beta/main.md

 `Master Account` - The primary account that you signed up for Senteon with.
 This account acts as a container for all of your users, data, and resources

-`Managed Account` - A "sub-account" within the Master Account that you set up per organization.
+`Managed Account` - A "sub-account" within the Master Account that you set up for each organization you wish to manage.
 Agents/endpoints are registered to Managed Accounts for administration

 ### Supported Operating Systems